bliklabs/gllb/README.md

     ```
     cd validator_testnet
     ```
-3. Sync with main (required if you have the v1.0.0-beta release)
+3. Sync with main (required if your version is older than the latest release)
     ```
     git remote add origin https://github.com/bliklabs/validator_testnet
     git fetch origin main